Why National Cybersecurity Awareness Month?

 Stop and think before you post, share, or send.
 Do you trust the site you're on?
 How would you feel if your information ended up somewhere you didn’t intend?

 Which websites are safe to visit, and what kind of information is acceptable and—more importantly—unacceptable to share online?

 Many employers now consider personal data posted online when evaluating a candidate for a job.
-As information you share on the Internet becomes increasingly accessible to others, what steps are you taking to manage your online brand?
+As the information you share on the Internet becomes increasingly accessible to others, what steps are you taking to manage your online brand?

-While the Internet allows us to stay connected, informed, and involved with family and friends, any public environment requires awareness and caution.
+While the Internet allows us to stay connected, informed, and involved with family and friends, any public environment requires situational awareness and caution.
 Just as you use locks to keep criminals out of your home, you also need safeguards to secure your computer.

 - As technology advances, so do the techniques cybercriminals use to gain access to your information.

 #BeCyberSmart and #CyberAware.
 Remember, you may not consider yourself a target, but everyone has valuable information sought by attackers, such as employee and customer records, bank account information, access to finances, and a point of entry into larger personal or computer networks.